 Although Tromsø is the perfect spot to base yourself during an Arctic adventure or for northern lights hunting, there's so many attractions within the city itself that it makes sense to stay a little longer.

-The tall triangular structure with feature cross and 11 aluminum-coated concrete panels are clearly visible from across the water on Tromsøya island.
+The tall triangular structure with feature cross and 11 aluminum-coated concrete panels is clearly visible from across the water on Tromsøya island.
 Thanks to the brave vision of architect Jan Inge Hovig, the church has become far more than a place of worship and is today an internationally recognised design icon of Arctic Norway.

 Walk across the bridge, catch a bus or hire a taxi to reach the church.
-Try to catch a midnight sun concert, held every night at 11.30pm from June to mid-August. ishavskatedralen.no
+Try to catch a midnight sun concert, held every night at 11.30pm from June to mid-August.

-Museums in Tromsø
+The museums in Tromsø

 The three sites of the Tromsø University Museum display the best of northern Norwegian research in a fun and engaging way.